Dávid Héjj

 Héjj Dávid Ádám (born in 1983) is a Hungarian sociologist and politician.
 He is a member of National Assembly of Hungary (Országgyűlés) since May 8, 2018.
 He was elected through the platform of Fidesz.
-He has been a member of the Legislative Committee of the National Assembly since 11 May.
+He has been a member of the Legislative Committee of the National Assembly since 11 May 2018.
+He became vice-chairman of the aforementioned committee in May 2026.